RakuyoKit/JSONPreview/README.md

 ## Thanks

-Thanks to [Awhisper](https://github.com/Awhisper) for his valuable input during the development of `JSONPreview`.
+Thanks to [Awhisper](https://github.com/Awhisper) for valuable insights during the development of `JSONPreview`.

 ## License